Top photo – Norina Vicente teaches children about insects.

 The scholarships will be provided by the Consortium of Schools of Natural Sciences and Biodiversity, a collaborative network of academic institutions focused on research and education related to natural sciences and biodiversity in Portugal.

-Recipients and the universities the researchers and graduates plan to attend include:
+The universities the researchers and graduates plan to attend include:

 ~Amade Real (from our third cohort) Biodiversidade, Genética e Evolução, University de Lisboa